 Strategies for Days Full of Snowflakes

-After inteviewing my eight-year-old self, she found a snow day was most likely to happen when you cross two or three things off this list.
+After interviewing my eight-year-old self, she found that a snow day was most likely to happen when you cross two or three things off this list.
 Her favorite was putting a penny in the freezer, grabbing a spoon to bring upstairs on her way to brush her teeth, then, of course, sleeping with her pajamas inside out.
 When pressed for answers, she never said anything about the success rate.
 But snow days are about magic, after all.